Distance preserving model order reduction of graph-Laplacians and cluster analysis: Problem formulation and notation

 Both the definition and the construction of the ROGL are \emph{targeted}, i.e., the ROGL will be computed to best approximate certain diffusion response of a graph on a specifically chosen subset of its vertices.
 To that end, consider a graph with vertex set $G = \{ 1, 2, \ldots, N \}$.
 To construct the ROGL we choose a \emph{target subset} $G_m \subset G$ of graph's vertices, where

 with the case of most interest being $m \ll N$.

 The connectivity of the graph and the weights associated with graph edges are encoded in the \emph{graph-Laplacian} matrix $\bL \in \RR^{N \times N}$ that has the following properties: $\bL$ is symmetric positive-definite, the sum of entries in every of its rows is zero, and the off-diagonal entries are non-positive.
+Note that while the latter condition could be relaxed, i.e., ROGL can be constructed for graphs with negative edge weights, the former two properties are essential.
 Hereafter we denote matrices with bold uppercase letters and vectors are bold lowercase, while the individual entries of matrices and vectors are non-bold uppercase and lowercase letters, respectively.

 Widely used generalizations are normalized and symmetric normalized graph-Laplacians, defined respectively as $\bD^{-1} \bL$ and $\bA=\bD^{-1/2} \bL \bD^{-1/2}$, where $\bD\in \RR^{N\times N}$ is a positive-definite diagonal matrix.